 Here I discuss one of the two most popular classes of generative models for creating images.

-In this post I investigate the multi-dimentional scaling algorithm and its manifold structure-aware flavours.
+In this post I investigate the multi-dimensional scaling algorithm and its manifold structure-aware flavours.

 The death of globalism in 2022 brings all kinds of economic sanctions.
 Lately I've been running into the term Economic Complexity Index (ECI), which reflects the diversification of exports of a country.
 In this post I investigate the mathematics behind it and draw connections to the problems of Ncut, biclustering etc.